eyedeekay/hoarderMediaOS/README.md

    host machine for further processing.
 It copies the newly-generated auto/common file, from the build container reads in it's contents, and copies the images.
-  * auto/pull allows you to pre-configure the system to retrieve build artifacts from a build server located elsewhere.
+  * auto/pull: triggered by running make pull. allows you to pre-configure the system to retrieve build artifacts from a build server located elsewhere.
    If you're building locally, you will not need this.
 It's configured using a paths.sh file in the project folder's root, which it loads before anything else.
 Then it loads auto/common by retrieving it from the build server, overriding local defaults, and finally copies the build artifacts.
-  * auto/release generates the necessary files to make a release of the images available for download via github releases.
-In order to feel less like a jerk about uploading a bunch of 1.3gb images to a website I use for free, it also generates a torrent file. **USE THE TORRENT TO DOWNLOAD THE IMAGE**.
-It is a web-seeded torrent, if no torrent peers are available it will be able to use the web source to download instead.
+  * auto/release: triggered by running make release. generates the necessary files to make a release of the images available for download via github releases.
+In order to feel less like a jerk about uploading a bunch of 1.3gb images to a website I use for free, it also generates a torrent file.
+   **USE THE TORRENT TO DOWNLOAD THE IMAGE**.
+It is a web-seeded torrent, if no
+    torrent peers are available it will be able to use the web source to download instead.

+Planned:

+  * auto/persistence: triggered by running make persistence.
+This will configure a persistence partition on your LiveUSB with appropriate encryption.
+  * auto/download: triggered by running make download.
+This will start a torrent client to download the image in the background, wait for the image to be downloaded, verify it's signature and sum, and display readable results.

 Part of this is about getting computers on and off my network to communicate efficiently.
 -----------------------------------------------------------------------------------------